-Taipei mayor to form political party in challenge to Taiwan president's re-election
+Taipei mayor to form political party in challenge to Taiwan president

 TAIPEI (Reuters) - The mayor of Taipei said on Thursday he will form a political party to run in Taiwan’s 2020 elections, a move that could complicate President Tsai Ing-wen’s re-election and shake up the political landscape amid heightened tension with China.

-Taipei mayor Ko Wen-je said he will set up the Taiwanese People’s Party in a bid to run in the island’s legislative elections in January but has not officially declared his intentions on whether to run in the presidential race.
+Taipei mayor Ko Wen-je said he will set up the Taiwanese People’s Party in early August in a bid to run in legislative elections in January.

 The self-ruled island is also set to hold its presidential election in January at a time of precarious relations with China, which considers it a wayward province and has never ruled out the use of force to bring it under Beijing’s control.